 "Since its formation, the TTP have been dominated by one tribe," Henman says.
 "That is the Mehsud tribe."
 When Baitullah Mehsud died, factions competed for Tehrik-i-Taliban's leadership.

-The militant groups control different regions within the tribal area and often have different agendas and political objectives.
-The factions don't always speak with one voice, although it is widely believed they now recognize Hakimullah Mehsud as their leader.
+The militant groups control different regions within the tribal areas and often have different agendas and political objectives.
+The factions don't always speak with one voice, although it is widely believed they now recognize Mullah Fazlullah as their leader.

 The TTP may have started in the tribal regions, but have since expanded their network.

-They are "not just guys hiding in mountains or caves."
-They maintain loose factions spread out as far as Punjab province, Rumi explains.
+They are "not just guys hiding in mountains or caves," Rumi explains.
+They maintain loose factions spread out as far as Punjab province.

 The TTP's opposition to the government and its allies, particularly the United States, has galvanized them beyond their differences.

 "When (former president Gen. Pervez) Musharraf sided with the U.S. in 2001 after the 'you are either with us or against us' line from (then-President George W.) Bush, this is when the Taliban began to resent the military," Rumi says.